 - The top leaders and managers must be cooperative and supportive to encourage a positive workplace culture.

-- Company’s goals and objectives should be clearly outlined and communicated to employees at all levels of the organizational hierarchy.
+- The company’s goals and objectives should be clearly outlined and communicated to employees at all levels of the organizational hierarchy.
 The efforts should thereby be directed to achieve the same in the best possible way.

 - The leadership team should clearly state the performance target, the desired result and the timeframe allotted to achieve the same.